 Issy’s aim as a Board Director of Bowls SA is to strengthen relationships between Bowls SA and regional clubs, to explore the benefits of a Country Bowls Association, to acknowledge the contribution of senior players to bowls, and to attract members that are unable to play more vigorous sports.

 Sandra or “Sandy” as she is known around the greens, commenced her bowls career at the Murray Bridge Bowling Club in 1990.

-During her 18 years at the club she won numerous Club, Association and Regional Championships; was a regular representative in Country Round Robins and also became a State representative and played over 100 games for the State.
+During her 18 years at the club she won numerous Club, Association and Regional Championships, was a regular representative in Country Round Robins and also became a State representative where she played over 100 games for SA.

-Heather’ sports administration background is vast.
-She is the Past President and current Board member of Club Holdfast, and has been a Senior State Selector and Chair of the Women’s Committee for Tennis SA, National President and National Executive Director for the Sportswomen’s Association of Australia, President of the SA Women’s Sports Association, and was a member of the Women’s Consultative Council on National Agenda Program for Women in Sport (Prime Minister’s Department – Hawke Administration).
+Heather’s sports administration background is vast.
+She is a past President and current board member of Club Holdfast, and has been a Senior State Selector and Chair of the Women’s Committee for Tennis SA, National President and National Executive Director for the Sportswomen’s Association of Australia, President of the SA Women’s Sports Association, and was a member of the Women’s Consultative Council on National Agenda Program for Women in Sport (Prime Minister’s Department – Hawke Administration).
 Her playing background is equally as impressive as Heather is a qualified tennis coach and has played State, National and International level tennis, State 1 level Squash, and in lawns Bowls has achieved Ladies Premier, and Open Gender level 3-4.

 During her tenure as President of Club Holdfast, Heather was able to gather much insight into the business of running a bowls club and now considers it a privilege to have been given the opportunity to make further a contribution to the game of bowls through her position as Bowls SA Board Director.